The tips and ideas below can significantly increase your success rate when it comes to caring for a child with ADHD.

 So, parents should:

-Provide their children with ADHD a daily vitamin as well as mineral supplement.
+- Provide their children with ADHD a daily vitamin as well as a mineral supplement.

 Remember, kids with ADHD may find it hard to engage in social interactions; they may talk too much, come off as aggressive or “too intense,” find it hard to read social cues and may interrupt frequently.
 As a result of this relative emotional immaturity, they may stand out among kids their age and will potentially become targets for unfriendly teasing.